 • A more complex design.
 Create interview questions, a domain model and a UX design for a more complex case study.
 2 days.

-• Exam.
-Create a complete functional design given a case description.
+• Functional Design Project.
+Create a complete functional design for an app idea you have invented.
+AI use allowed.
 2 days.
 5 credits.

 • Design and validate easy-to-use user interfaces.